Pallet Calculator

 Standard pallet footprints

 • Euro EUR1 / EPAL — 120 × 80 cm.
-Most common in Europe.
+Dominant in Europe; designed for narrow-aisle racking and the EUR cage system.

 • Standard / ISO — 120 × 100 cm.
-Common in Asia & EU export.
+Common in Asia for export, and inside 20ft / 40ft ocean containers (10 / 21 fit per layer).

 • US GMA — 122 × 102 cm (48 × 40 in).
-Standard in North America.
+Standard in North America for grocery, FMCG and Amazon FBA.

 Max stack height in practice